Nonparametric Finite Time LTI System Identification: Introduction

 Another closely related area is that of online prediction in time series~\citet{hazan2018spectral,agarwal2018time}.
 Finite time regret guarantees for prediction in linear time series are provided in~\citet{hazan2018spectral}.
 The approach there circumvents the need for system identification and instead uses a filtering technique that convolves the time series with eigenvectors of a specific Hankel matrix.

 { Closest to our work is that of~\citet{oymak2018non}.
 Their algorithm, which takes inspiration from the Kalman--Ho algorithm, assumes the knowledge of model order $n$.
 This limits the applicability of the algorithm in two ways: first, it is unclear how the techniques can be extended to the case when $n$ is unknown---as is usually the case---and, second, in many cases $n$ is very large and a much lower order LTI system can be a very good approximation of the original system.
-In such case, constructing the order $n$ estimate might be unnecessarily conservative (See Example~\ref{truncation_example}).
+In such cases, constructing the order $n$ estimate might be unnecessarily conservative (See Example~\ref{truncation_example}).
 Consequently, the error bounds do not reflect accurate dependence on the system parameters.
-In contrast, the work here has a more non--parametric flavor and error guarantees provided are data--dependent.
-Furthermore, the error rates for $(C, A, B)$--estimation in~\citet{oymak2018non} decay as $O(T^{-1/4})$ and it is unclear if those rates can be improved.